LOLA (film): Reception

-Fionnuala Halligan of Screen Daily wrote a positive review of the film, stating that it is "conceptually sharp, with wonderful period sound work".
-Alistair Harkness of The Scotsman rated the film 3 stars out of 5, writing that "it’s neatly done, even if the apparent ubiquity of film stock in 1940s Britain isn’t quite as easily explained away as Thom and Martha’s possession of a light-weight, hand-held, sound-recording camera."
-Kaleem Aftab of Time Out rated the film 2 stars out of 5, writing that "There’s much to admire here, but with Legge’s keen eye for the technical side of cinema stronger than his narrative impulses, LOLA ultimately has to go down as an ambitious failure."
-Matthew Turner of Nerdly wrote "LOLA‘s use of archive footage is consistently inventive and largely flawless, to the point where you can’t be sure if you’re watching actual footage or something created especially for the movie (at least until Hitler shows up).
+Fionnuala Halligan of Screen Daily wrote that it is "conceptually sharp, with wonderful period sound work".
+Alistair Harkness of The Scotsman rated the film three stars out of five, writing that "it's neatly done, even if the apparent ubiquity of film stock in 1940s Britain isn't quite as easily explained away as Thom and Martha's possession of a light-weight, hand-held, sound-recording camera."
+Kaleem Aftab of Time Out rated the film two stars out of five, writing that "There's much to admire here, but with Legge's keen eye for the technical side of cinema stronger than his narrative impulses, LOLA ultimately has to go down as an ambitious failure."
+Matthew Turner of Nerdly wrote "LOLA's use of archive footage is consistently inventive and largely flawless, to the point where you can't be sure if you're watching actual footage or something created especially for the movie (at least until Hitler shows up).
 Similarly, the script uses both real and imagined events of WWII to pose some intriguing questions about sacrifice and whether the ends justify the means, giving the film a strong present-day resonance in the process.
-On top of that, the use of music is equally inspired, whether it’s Martha performing a rocking 1940s version of The Kinks’ Girl, You Really Got Me Going (it’s possible to see the implied effect on The Kinks’ career as clever foreshadowing) or a vision of a dystopian future, where all pop music is fascistic in tone (written by Hannon) and the biggest pop star in the world is ‘Reginald Fucking Watson’ (Shaun Boylan)."
+On top of that, the use of music is equally inspired, whether it's Martha performing a rocking 1940s version of The Kinks' Girl, You Really Got Me Going (it's possible to see the implied effect on The Kinks' career as clever foreshadowing) or a vision of a dystopian future, where all pop music is fascist in tone (written by Hannon) and the biggest pop star in the world is 'Reginald Fucking Watson' (Shaun Boylan)."
 Starburst also praised the performances and soundtrack writing "Beautifully soundtracked and well shot (using, in part, period accurate cameras), Lola is a clever and charming sci-fi comedy.
-Appleton and Martin both impress as the sisters, drawing a believable portrait of sisterly love, camaraderie and vastly different expressions of what Doing The Right Thing looks like.Offbeat as it may be, the stakes are real, and Lola conjures a number of classic time travel dilemmas and paradoxes, ultimately tying into the found footage form itself.
+Appleton and Martini both impress as the sisters, drawing a believable portrait of sisterly love, camaraderie and vastly different expressions of what Doing The Right Thing looks like.
+Offbeat as it may be, the stakes are real, and Lola conjures a number of classic time travel dilemmas and paradoxes, ultimately tying into the found footage form itself.
 Offbeat and unexpected, a truly unique utilisation of medium and, uh, Neil Hannon from The Divine Comedy."
-Dalas King in Flickfest also praised the originality of the film writing "Deftly combining multiple well-worn genres into something new and fresh, LOLA is one of the most original and compelling science fiction films of recent years."
+Dallas King of FlickFeast also praised the originality of the film writing "Deftly combining multiple well-worn genres into something new and fresh, LOLA is one of the most original and compelling science fiction films of recent years."
+Wendy Ide of the Observer gave the film four out of five stars writing, "shot on film, using vintage equipment, the picture has a scrappy, tactile quality, its ghostly black-and-white images scratched and scorched.
+Meanwhile, Neil Hannon's smartly used score envisages a chilling authoritarian future for pop music.